‘Adaptability is the simple secret of survival.’ – Jessica Hagedorn.

 The end product?
 Software development can lead to the launch of digital applications, smartphone apps, web portals, or enterprise solutions.

-Now, adaptive software development is a subset of the above process.
+Now, the adaptive software development model is a subset of the above process.

 In other words, if conventional software development is an ocean, ASD is an island within it.
 This methodology focuses on flexibility and embraces change.
 It has the following three characteristics: